Suburb overview

 Cons

 3,609 residents places Whyalla squarely in the middle of the South Australia suburb size distribution (state median 3,699), with market depth comparable to most SA localities.
 Households here earn $86,216/year on average — 6% above the SA suburb median of $80,964 — a modest premium that supports resilient owner-occupier demand.
-Median rent of $200/week (~$867/month) covers only 67% of the median mortgage of $1,300/month — the remaining $433/month must be funded from other income, so this suburb tilts toward capital growth rather than yield.
+Median rent of $320/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $1,387/month — about 107% of the $1,300/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Whyalla is 231 km from Adelaide, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Coastal markets benefit from lifestyle appeal but require a buffer for higher insurance and occasional weather-driven vacancies.
-Local rents consume roughly 12% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 12% of household income — a dated but useful sanity check on tenant affordability.

 How Whyalla stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Whyalla sits above the state median; negative means below.